Myriopteris cucullans: Description

 On fertile fronds, the sori are protected by false indusia formed by the edge of the leaf curling back over the underside.
 The recurved edges are only slightly modified in comparison to the rest of the leaf tissue.
 The margins are subentire (very slightly toothed) or erose.
 The false indusia are long and uninterrupted at the tips of the pinnules, but are narrow and cucullate (hood-like) on the larger pinnule lobes.
 The sori are long and follow the veins at their ends.
 They contain tan spores.

 Among its congeners in Mexico, M. cucullans is most similar to M. notholaenoides.
-However, the latter has thicker blade tissue, typically bluish- to whitish-green above, a less dissected blade, with pinnules typically bearing acroscopic auricles instead of being lobed on both sides, rhizome scales lacking cilia, and hairs (in addition to the narrow sales) on the rachis.
+However, the latter has thicker blade tissue, typically bluish- to whitish-green above, a less dissected blade, with pinnules typically bearing acroscopic auricles instead of being lobed on both sides, rhizome scales lacking cilia, and hairs (in addition to the narrow scales) on the rachis.
 M. allosuroides is also similar, but is glabrous on both blade surfaces and has a grooved stipe and rachis without abundant scales.
 M. microphylla has whitish hairs only, and lacks the narrow orange-tan scales.